- All repos must be a part of the uva-cs3240-s20 organization. These are added through accepting classroom assignments through GitHub Classroom.

 - Reasons not to be the Software Architect: You are uncomfortable with Python or web development; you are a "new coder" and don't have a good grasp yet on how systems are put together.

-Major Artifacts: Architecture Document (which includes architecture diagrams of various aspects of the system), due November 4 (15000 XP)
+Major Artifacts: Architecture Document, which includes architecture diagrams of various aspects of the system, due 2/3 of the way through the semester (15000 XP)

-Configuration Manager - The Configuration Manager is the support tech for the team in a sense.
+DevOps Manager - The DevOps Manager is the support tech for the team in a sense.
 They are responsbile for the management and support of all the systems we are using in the class, namely GitHub, Travis-CI, and Heroku.
 They should be a person that is relatively comfortable tinkering with computers and settings.
-The Configuration Manager does not have to have all the answers, but would be the contact person for going to the staff to get help on any particular issues.
+The DevOps Manager does not have to have all the answers, but would be the contact person for going to the staff to get help on any particular issues.

-Major Artifacts: Configuration Document (due November 18), outlining information about your setup and procedures, along with generally working components throughout the semester (15000 XP)
+Major Artifacts: DevOps Report, outlining information about your setup and procedures, due near the end of the semester (15000 XP)

 The final project is worth 50000 XP.
 Like the other assessments in this course, grading is overall wholistic - that is, there is no specific point-for-point breakdown for the rubric.
 One reason for this is that this is simply not how software is delivered in real-life.
 There are basically only four outcomes: